synbiosystems/Hu-Lab-Protocols/docs/contributor_guide/guide_to_contributing_to_github.rst

    recipe belongs on an existing page.
 5. Make appropriate changes to the template file as required
 6. Paste the template and fill it in.
-7. Open a pull request and request PI review.
+7. Open a pull request and request review.

 How to add images
 ------------------